wp-plugins/quick-featured-images/README.txt

 == Changelog ==

+= 4.1.2 =
+Fixed bug on using custom taxonomies

 = 4.1.1 =
 Fixed an insufficient security check which prevented to set a featured image

 = 4.1 =
-* Added link "Buld set as featured image" under each image in the media library
+* Added link "Bulk set as featured image" under each image in the media library
 * Changed hard coded plugin name to variable
 * Tested with WordPress 3.9.1
 * Updated *.pot file and german translation